TaylorTS/TaylorTS/README.md

-**About Me**
+:wave: **About Me** :wave:

 **I am currently exploring job opportunities in the areas of data science and/or machine learning.**

 With the two imperative ingredients, passion and competence, I am confident that I can formulate the utmost recipe for becoming a successful data scientist or a machine learning engineer.

 **My professional passions:**

-	 • Facilitate data-informed business decision- and strategy-making
+:ballot_box_with_check: • Facilitate data-informed business decision- and strategy-making

-	 • Automate business processes
+:ballot_box_with_check: • Automate business processes

-	 • Programming and coding
+:ballot_box_with_check:	• Programming and coding

-	 • Numbers, qualitative data, and statistics
+:ballot_box_with_check:	• Numbers, qualitative data, and statistics

-	 • Lifelong learning
+:ballot_box_with_check:	• Lifelong learning

 **My professional competences:**